-- (1) If a time for payment order has been made in respect of a judgment debtor and the debtor has disobeyed the order, the judgment creditor may apply for a default inquiry to be held in respect of the judgment debtor. - (2) If an instalment order has been made in respect of a judgment debtor and the debtor, on 2 or more occasions, has not paid an instalment in accordance with the order, the judgment creditor may apply for a default inquiry to be held in respect of the judgment debtor. - (3) An application made under subsection (1) or (2) must - if the judgment debtor is a natural person, contain his or her name and address: - if the judgment debtor is a partnership, contain the name (b) and address of one or more partners; - if the judgment debtor is a corporation, contain the name (c) and address of one or more officers of the corporation; - contain the name and address of any other person who (d) the judgment creditor thinks may be able to assist with the inquiry and who should be summoned to it; and - for each such person indicate whether a summons under (e) section 89(1)(a) or (b) or both is required. - On receiving such an application the court must set a date for (4) the default inquiry and notify the judgment creditor of it.
+- (1) If a time for payment order has been made in respect of a judgment debtor and the debtor has disobeyed the order, the judgment creditor may apply for a default inquiry to be held in respect of the judgment debtor. - (2) If an instalment order has been made in respect of a judgment debtor and the debtor, on 2 or more occasions, has not paid an instalment in accordance with the order, the judgment creditor may apply for a default inquiry to be held in respect of the judgment debtor. - (3) An application made under subsection (1) or (2) must - (a) if the judgment debtor is a natural person, contain his or her name and address; - (b) if the judgment debtor is a partnership, contain the name and address of one or more partners; - (c) if the judgment debtor is a corporation, contain the name and address of one or more officers of the corporation; - (d) contain the name and address of any other person who the judgment creditor thinks may be able to assist with the inquiry and who should be summoned to it; and - (e) for each such person indicate whether a summons under section 89(1)(a) or (b) or both is required.